 OnePlus 10 Pro review: Price and release date

 The most comparable models to the OnePlus 10 Pro include the $899 Pixel 6 Pro, $999 iPhone 13 Pro, and the $999 Galaxy S22 Plus (or $799 Galaxy S22).
 But I think the most apt comparison in many regards is the Galaxy S22 Ultra, which starts at $1,199 and features the powerful S Pen stylus and crazy telephoto zoom strengths.
-Even lacking those capabilities, the OnePlus 10 Pro still measures up well to the best Samsung phone.
+Even lacking those capabilities, the OnePlus 10 Pro still measures up well to the best Samsung phone, and it now costs $400 less.

 OnePlus 10 Pro review: Design